- CLASS: Mammalia (Mammals

 - FAMILY: Bathyergidae

 - SPECIES: glaber

 Not a mole, not a rat: The forbidding environment of East Africa’s deserts is home to one of the most bizarre rodents, the naked mole-rat.
-These beauties wouldn’t win any pageants, but they are fascinating animals.
+These beauties might not win any pageants, but they are fascinating.
 Yes, these odd little creatures with pink, wrinkly skin dig and live in underground burrows the way moles do.
 Yes, they have skinny, rat-like tails.
-Yet naked mole-rats are more closely related to porcupines, chinchillas, and guinea pigs than they are to moles or rats and are the only species of mole-rat that has practically no hair.
+Yet naked mole-rats are more closely related to porcupines, chinchillas, and guinea pigs than they are to moles or rats and are the only mole-rats that have practically no hair.

 Why are they "naked"?
 Native to the desert regions of East Africa, which can be pretty warm during the day, naked mole-rats live underground.
 If it does get cold at night, the little mammals just huddle together in a mole-rat pile and use each other's body heat to keep warm.
 And since they spend their lives underground, they don't need hair for sun protection.
 It's hard to see, but naked mole-rats do have about 100 fine hairs on their body that act like whiskers to help them feel what's around them.
 Hairs between their toes help sweep soil behind them while tunneling.

 Most mole-rats live by themselves.
 But the naked mole-rat and the Damaraland mole-rat are the only two mammal species that are eusocial (yew SO shul).
 This means they live in a colony that may have several generations living together and just a few individuals that produce all the offspring for the colony, much the way bees and ants live.
 Scientists believe the naked mole-rats' eusocial behavior is due to the challenges of living underground in the desert, where there is little food or water.